1. Purpose and scope

 We are committed to ensuring that all disclosures raised will be dealt with appropriately, consistently, fairly and professionally.

 For non-anonymous disclosures, we may arrange a meeting to discuss the concern raised.
-We may ask the individual for further information about the concern raised, either at this meeting or at a later stage.
-You may bring a colleague or trade union representative to any meeting that takes place.
-The companion must respect the confidentiality of the disclosure and any subsequent investigation.
-We may ask you for further information about the concern raised, either at this meeting or at a later stage.
+We may ask the individual for further information about the concern raised, either at the start or at a later stage.

-The concern raised will be formally recorded by WICS and we will then decide how to respond.
+The concern raised will be formally recorded and we will decide how to respond.
 Usually this will involve making internal enquiries first, but it may be necessary to carry out an investigation at a later stage which may be formal or informal depending on the nature of the concern raised.
+Investigations can take many different forms and will be conducted depending on the nature and details of the concern.
 External investigators may be brought in where necessary.
-We will endeavor to complete investigations within a reasonable time.
+We will endeavour to complete investigations within our agreed timescales – see section 4.1.2.

 For non-anonymous disclosures, we will keep the individual who raised the concern informed of the progress of the investigation carried out and when it is completed and give an indication of timings for any actions or next steps that we will take.
 We will not however, be able to inform the individual of any matters which would infringe any duty of confidentiality owed to others.